r-near/near-kit-docs/src/in-depth/message-signing.md

 })
 ```

+The `signature` field is base58 encoded and includes the key type prefix (e.g. `ed25519:...`).
+Send it unchanged to your backend.

 ## 2. The Server (Backend)

 **Automatic Expiration:** Nonces include an embedded timestamp.
 Signatures older than 5 minutes are automatically rejected, limiting the replay attack window.